-New York State adopted dram shop laws intended to hold accountable those who would sell alcohol to minors or to drinkers who are already visibly intoxicated.
-A New York bar, restaurant, or another establishment could violate this law.
-The patrons they serve could end up causing an accident.
-In this case, the bar or restaurant may be held liable for injuries and losses that result from the accident.
+New York State adopted dram shop laws intended to hold accountable those who sell alcohol to minors or to drinkers who are already visibly intoxicated.
+A New York bar, restaurant, or another establishment may have violated this law in your case.
+If a patron they served ended up causing an accident, the bar or restaurant may be held liable for injuries and losses that result from the accident.

-If the driver who hit you was working at the time of the accident, the driver’s employer is legally responsible for their driver’s actions.
-A claim could seek compensation through the employer’s business liability insurance.
+If the driver who hit you was working at the time of the accident, the driver’s employer may be legally responsible for their driver’s actions.
+We may seek compensation through the employer’s business liability insurance.
 This policy might have a higher coverage maximum than an individual’s insurance.

 Your Legal Options As an Impaired Driving Accident Victim

-You, as a victim, have a few options for recovering compensation after a drunk driving accident on Long Island.
-After reviewing your case, your lawyer can determine which one best fits your needs.
+You, as a victim, may have a few options for recovering compensation after a drunk driving accident on Long Island.
+After reviewing your case, our team can determine which course of action best fits your needs.

-Because New York is a no-fault state, you’ll need to turn to your own personal injury protection (PIP) coverage at first to get your medical bills paid, even if a drunk driver caused your injuries.
-However, if your injuries could be severe—as defined by New York State law.
-Your own insurance might not cover all your losses (which is very likely).
-In this situation, you may sue the drunk driver for additional compensation.
+Because New York is a no-fault state, you’ll generally need to turn to your own personal injury protection (PIP) coverage when filing an insurance claim.
+However, if your injuries are severe—as defined by New York State law—you may sue the drunk driver for additional compensation.

-You might also have the option to file a third-party car insurance case against the at-fault driver’s auto liability insurance.
+You might also have the option to file a third-party claim with the at-fault driver’s auto insurer.
 This could allow you to secure compensation for your medical expenses from bodily injury and vehicle repairs.

-For these reasons, you might find a NY DWI victims’ attorney with our firm to be beneficial.
-They can represent you and serve as your legal advocate if you were injured in a drunk driving accident.
+A NY DWI victims’ attorney with our firm can represent you and serve as your legal advocate if you were injured in a drunk driving accident.

-A person injured in a car accident may also pursue a personal injury lawsuit.
-This allows the injured party to seek more compensation than PIP or auto liability insurance pay.
-The same idea goes for those pursuing damages for their loved one who passed in the crash.
+A person injured in a car accident may pursue a personal injury lawsuit.
+This allows the injured party to seek more compensation than PIP or auto liability insurance may provide.

-Pursuing a lawsuit requires you to be able to demonstrate to the satisfaction of the insurer or a court that the other party was legally responsible for the accident.
-We have a limited time to take action, too.
-Depending on what happened to you or your family member, you can file one of two lawsuits.
+Pursuing a lawsuit generally requires you to demonstrate that the defendant was legally responsible for your accident.
+We may have a limited time to take action on your behalf.
+Depending on what happened to you or your family member, you may file one of two lawsuit types:

-- Personal injury: CVP § 214 generally allows three years for claimants to bring a lawsuit.
+- 1) Personal injury: CVP § 214 generally allows three years for claimants to bring a personal injury lawsuit.

-- Wrongful death: EPT § 5-4.1 gives personal representatives about two years to submit their lawsuit.
+- 2) Wrongful death: EPT § 5-4.1 generally gives you two years to file a wrongful death lawsuit.

 Failure to comply with these deadlines might prohibit you from pursuing any compensation for your losses.
-If you let us know about your case soon, we can make sure we get all your paperwork in before the deadline expires.
+If you let us know about your case soon, we will work hard to get all your paperwork in before the deadline expires.

-What Can You Recover from Your DUI Accident Injuries in NY?
+What Can You Recover From Your DUI Accident Case in NY?

-To demand compensation, you must show your costs and losses.
-New York law recognizes economic and non-economic costs and losses in a personal injury claim.
+New York law recognizes economic and non-economic losses in a personal injury claim.
 Economic damages are monetary losses, such as the cost of medical bills and property damage (the replacement of your vehicle or repairs).
-Non-economic damages are awarded for your pain and suffering.
+Non-economic damages may be awarded for your pain and suffering.

-A fatal drunk driving accident may be the basis for a wrongful death claim, which allows the victim’s survivors to seek specific types of damages.
-These damages usually include compensation for:
+A fatal drunk driving accident may be the basis for a wrongful death claim, which allows the victim’s surviving family members to seek specific types of damages.
+These damages may include compensation for:

 - The decedent’s medical costs